-In this energy matrix, we have only written payoffs of row player, since it is a symmetric game.
-Game magnetisation obtained via agent based simulation is shown in Fig.~\ref{fig:MagChicken} and its analysis is done in Sec.~\ref{Chicken-Analysis-Mag}.
+In this energy matrix, we have only written payoffs of row players since it is a symmetric game.
+Game magnetization obtained via Agent-based simulation is shown in Fig.~\ref{fig:MagChicken}, and its analysis is done in Sec.~\ref{Chicken-Analysis-Mag}.